Why is my car starting then turning off?

 What Are the Signs of a Bad Fuel Filter?

-Can a Faulty Ignition System Cause a Car to Start and Then Shut?
+Can a Faulty Ignition System Cause a Car Start Then Die

 Some symptoms of a faulty ignition coil are: